 OptiCash System Configuration

-After the WAR file is deployed following instructions in the previous steps, the following will indicate additional configurations that need to be defined.
+After the WAR file is deployed following the instructions in the previous steps, the following will indicate additional configurations that need to be defined.

 Update the <application-path>/WEB-INF/classes/log4j.properties file to point the opticash.log to the desired location.

 Log4J is a Java logging utility that logs the usage activity in the application.

-Please note that this should be the full path to the log file.
+Note: This should be the full path to the log file.

-There are two provided methods for logging in the log4j.properties file:
+There are two provided methods for logging in to the log4j.properties file:

 logging to the standard out file known as the Console Appender or CON, and